videomi/shotcut_web/FAQ.md

 ## What are the minimum system requirements?

-Operating system: 64-bit Windows 7 - 11, Apple macOS 10.14 - 12., or
+Operating system: 64-bit Windows 10 - 11, Apple macOS 10.14 - 13., or
-64-bit Linux with at least glibc 2.27.
+64-bit Linux with at least glibc 2.31.

 CPU: x86-64 Intel or AMD; at least one 2 GHz core for SD, 4 cores for HD, and 8 cores for 4K.

-GPU: OpenGL 2.0 that works correctly and is compatible.
-On Windows, you can also use a card with good, compatible DirectX 9 or 11 drivers.
-We do not have a list.
+GPU: OpenGL 2.0 that works correctly and is compatible on Linux, DirectX 11 on Windows.

 RAM: At least 4 GB for SD, 8 GB for HD, and 16 GB for 4K.